Support Centre

 • the purposes of the processing, the category of processing, the category of a data subject, the category of a recipient, and the data retention period are specified; and

-An exemption for notification under Section 35(1) of the Data Protection Act shall also not apply to processing of personal data that involves a particular risk of improper interference with the rights and freedoms of the data subject, and notification of such processing shall be submitted to the Commission, prior to its processing (Section 38(1) of the Data Protection Act).
+Section 38(1) of the Act states that an exemption for notification under Section 35(1) does not apply to processing of personal data that involves a particular risk of improper interference with the rights and freedoms of the data subject.
+It is mandatory to submit to the Commissioner notification of such processing prior to processing such personal data.

 7.2.
 Data transfers

-• is necessary in the interests of the public or for the establishment or defence of a legal claim;
+• is necessary or legally required for the public interest or for the establishment, exercise, or defense of a legal claim;

 • is necessary to protect the vital interests of the data subject; or